-Now, the internal structural principles that determine the typical inner nature of the distinct societal spheres also determine the typical character of their internal legal ranges.
+Now, the internal structural principles that determine the typical inner nature of the distinct societal spheres also determine the typical character of their internal legal spheres.
 The typical inner nature of the latter cannot be deduced from the general modal structure of the juridical aspect of our experiential world.

 The reason is that this modal structure cannot contain any typical trait of a specific legal sphere, since it determines the general juridical character of all of them.
 The investigation of the typical nature of the internal legal spheres of the different social orbits belongs to the common task of legal and social philosophy.
-This inquiry relates to the second transcendental dimension of juridical experience, namely that of the fundamental social types of legal spheres which, however, presupposes the transcendental modal dimension.
+This inquiry relates to the second transcental dimension of juridical experience, namely that of the fundamental social types of legal spheres which, however, presupposes the transcendental modal dimension.

 By neglecting this inquiry the development of the sociology of law was rendered poor service.
-For its result was that in "theoretical sociology of law" the fundamentally important typology of the special legal spheres according to the inner character of the distinct societal areas to which they belong, either remained pretty well completely out of consideration, or was confused with a formal-logical classification.
+For its result was that in "theoretical sociology of law" the fundamentally important typology of the special legal spheres according to the inner character of the distinct societal areas to which they belong, either remaind pretty much completely out of consideration, or was confused with a formal-logical classification of the specific legal spheres of "social groups".
 In the second case widely different arbitrary criteria were used, established without concern for the inner typical-structural nature of the societal life-spheres, and consequently not fit to provide a real basis for such a typology.

-It is especially noteworthy that this confusion can be seen in a sociologist of law like Georges Gurvitch, who - unlike many others - correctly insists on the intrinsic connection between sociology of law and philosophy of law.
-He repeatedly points to the need both of a general philosophic concept of the "jural" and of a detailed typology of the distinct legal spheres, and he rightly considers the absence of a jural-philosophic foundation in many students of theoretical sociology of law a serious fault.
+It is especially noteworthy that this confusion can be seen in a sociologist of law like Georges Gurvitch, who -- unlike many others -- correctly insists on the intrinsic connection between sociology of law and philosophy of law.
+He repeatedly points to the need of a detailed typology of the distinct legal spheres, and he rightly considers its absence in many students of theoretical sociology of law a serious fault.
 "There is no sociology of law without a philosophy of law and vice versa", Gurvitch wrote in his Sociology of Law.